 In the course of carrying out this dual comb work, we realized that one of the major limitations of the dual comb technique was that despite its great promise, it had very challenging stability requirements, requirements that would effectively preclude widespread adoption.
 We decided to take an unconventional approach to this problem, and showed that by using proper signal processing, the dual comb signal alone contained enough information to be corrected entirely computationally.
 This approach circumvents the usual requirements for temperature stability, optical isolation, and bias stability usually associated with these sorts of systems.
 (Demo code is available here.)

-One of our earliest projects was to use terahertz time-domain spectroscopy to study the dynamics of terahertz quantum cascade lasers and to probe their nanostructures.
+We also use terahertz time-domain spectroscopy to study the dynamics of terahertz quantum cascade lasers and to probe their nanostructures.
 The fascinating aspect about the terahertz frequency range is that because it lies in the netherworld between electronics and photonics, it is possible to use techniques from each domain to do interesting things.
 For example, a single device can be made to generate terahertz radiation via a switch—a traditional electronic element—or via stimulated emission—a traditional photonic element.

 By combining each of these elements and probing the quantum cascade laser with ultrashort optical pulses, we were able to glean information about the artificial band structure and about the dynamics of these devices.
 We also used these techniques to perform the first measurements of the dynamics of the group velocity dispersion of quantum cascade lasers, which is important for a large range of nonlinear devices.
 Quantum cascade lasers are a unique platform for many new types of nonlinear devices, on account of their enormous χ(2) and χ(3) nonlinearities.